ApplianceFaults

 Safety warning

-Disconnect the appliance from the mains before inspecting the door area, and do not force a damaged latch.
+Disconnect the appliance from the mains before inspecting the door area.
+Never bypass, tape, wedge, or force the door lock because it is a safety device.

 Useful hub links